 If purchasing Client Workbooks is not an option for you or your organization, or you only wish to “pick and choose” from various Craving Change activities and strategies, the stand-alone worksheets may be the answer for you.
-Thirteen stand-alone worksheets spanning various components of the program are available on the CD/USB wafer in the Facilitator’s Kit and in the online Resource Library.
+Many stand-alone worksheets spanning various components of the program are available on the CD/USB wafer in the Facilitator’s Kit and in the online Resource Library.
+Additional (new) worksheets are added to the Resource Library every year.
 You are free to reproduce these selected workbook worksheets for your clients.
 All other materials on the CD/USB wafer are protected by copyright and may not be reproduced in any format.

 The CD/USB wafer includes 12 stand-alone worksheets and evaluation forms that you are welcome to print and distribute to your clients.
 Many more are included in the online Resource Library for certified clinicians.